 What to expect at a North Wind Equine appointment

-Each veterinarian at North Wind Equine travels with a horse trailer that has been retrofitted to accommodate one horse along with our instruments and equipment with enough room left for owners to have a seat and be involved with the appointment.
+North Wind Equine utilizes a horse trailer that has been retrofitted to accommodate one horse along with our instruments and equipment.
 Working out of a trailer allows us to create a lower stress, consistent environment where the patient is securely positioned in a set of padded stocks.

 When we arrive at your farm, we will need about 10 minutes to get set up (a little longer in winter).
 You can help by directing the veterinarian to the best place to park, keeping in mind that the trailer needs to be fairly level and near a functional electrical outlet (we will bring a 100-foot extension cord).
 We will also need access to water for the appointment.
 Warm or hot water is greatly appreciated, though we do carry water heaters if needed.
 In the summer, access to a hose can be very helpful.